PKU-MARL/DexterousHands/README.md

 ## Introduciton

 This repository contains complex dexterous hand RL environments Bi-DexHands for the NVIDIA Isaac Gym high performance environments.
-Bi-DexHands is a very challenging dexterous hand manipulation environment for multi-agent reinforcement learning.
+Bi-DexHands is a  challenging dexterous hand manipulation environment for multi-agent reinforcement learning.
 We refer to some designs of existing multi-agent and dexterous hand environments, integrate their advantages, expand some new environments and unique features for multi-agent reinforcement learning.
 Our environments focus on the application of multi-agent algorithms to dexterous hand control, which is very challenging in traditional control algorithms.

 ### Demos
 <!-- <center class="half">